The Lands

 Garloday - Day of Earth

 This is one of two days in which the Druidic creed has its time of rest and contemplation of the vastness of nature.
 For the Druids this day is a day for all of Nature but is named for the god Garlomen specifically.
-For others it is a day dedicated to those who work the land or mine or craft items from the products drawn of the ground.
+For everyone it is a day dedicated to those who work the land or mine or craft items from the products drawn of the ground.

 Nitarday - Day of Growing